agatakk/TechBros_theme_wp/README.md

 # TechBros_theme_wp
-A theme for a legal and tax tech blog, that I am using to learn how to create my own wp theme.
+A Wordpress theme for a legal and tax tech blog.

-At this point it is a little messy.
-I plan to change it soon.
+Used technlogies:
+HTML, CSS, JS, WP&PHP